Cubic-bezier() - Function CSS

 Introduction of easing functions for animations and transitions.

-function.February 21, 2017Working Draft.April 30, 2019Candidate Recommendation. -
+Definition of thecubic-bezier()function.February 21, 2017Working Draft.April 30, 2019Candidate Recommendation. -

 CSS Easing Functions Level 2

-No modification regarding thecubic-bezier()
+No modification regarding thecubic-bezier()function.August 29, 2024Working Draft.

 See also, regarding easing functions.